asvesj/terraform-gke-vault-consul-postgres/README.md

 This repo will contain all the code used in the demo.

 gcloud container clusters get-credentials k8s --zone asia-southeast1-a --project hashi-kubernetes-db

-Open new terminal for each port forward
+Open new terminal for each port forward:

 kubectl port-forward -n postgres consul-server-0 8080:8500
 kubectl port-forward -n postgres consul-db-vault-0 8081:8200